-Quite a few birds in the garden eating.
-We've planned several fall pruning sessions (see the calendar).
-We'll prune to retain the bird's food for as long as possible (see our November, 2014 posting on Life-friendly Fall Pruning).
-These pictures are from 9/27/15.
+We prune sequentially to keep the garden from looking too bare and to retain the habitat/food for as long as possible (see our November, 2014 posting on Life-friendly Fall Pruning).
+These pictures are from 11/14/15.